CallumBoi0013/attract-extra/layouts/extended/README.md

 The extended objects library extends the capabilities of the existing Attract-Mode objects.

 **ExtendedObjects**
 ExtendedObjects is a .nut file you can include with your Attract-Mode layout to provide more functionality.
-It is also designed for expandibility, allowing developers to create new objects made from multiple other objects or add new animations to be used in your layout.
+It is also designed for expandability, allowing developers to create their own unique objects from multiple objects that can be reused in ExtendedObjects.

 **Animate**
 Animate is a .nut file that relies on ExtendedObjects to make it easy to add animations to objects in your Attract-Mode layout.
+It is also designed for expandability, allowing developers to create their own custom animations and animation configurations.

 ##ExtendedObjects Usage
 ----------------
     //load required file
     fe.do_nut("extended\extended.nut");
-    //add objects (note the addition of an id before the standard parameters)
+    //add your objects (note the addition of an id before the standard AttractMode parameters) ExtendedObjects.add_artwork("mainScreenshot", "snap", 0, 0, fe.layout.width, fe.layout.height);
-    //you can access objects later by the id you provided ExtendedObjects.add_artwork("screenshot", "snap", 0, 0, fe.layout.width, fe.layout.height);
+    //the id allows you to later access your objects by the id you provided ExtendedObjects.get("mainScreenshot").setShadow(true);
-    ExtendedObjects.get("screenshot").setShadow(true);
     //add the debug overlay
     ExtendedObjects.add_debug();

-If you want to use additional objects, you will need to include them currently:
+If you want to use additional objects, you will need to include them manually:
     fe.do_nut("extended\objects\orbit\orbit.nut");
     ExtendedObjects.add_orbit("orbit_wheel", 0, 0, fe.layout.width, fe.layout.height);